MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/permissions.md

 1. Go to **Organization settings**.
 2. Select **Users**.
-3. Add the service principal with Basic access or higher.
+3. Add the service principal with at least Basic access.

 ### Set organization security for agent pools